THE SACRED SHRINE

 ENG

-On the main façade on the second floor, next to the window with the seats, one can discern a sort of depression in the wall, similar to a plugged window.
-This is yet another surprise in store for the Malavilla as proof of its antiquity and perfect state of preservation.
+On the main façade, on the second floor, next to the window with the seats, you can see a sort of depression in the wall, similar to a blocked-up window.
+This is yet another surprise that Malavilla has in store, proving its antiquity and perfect state of preservation.